anyscale/academy/README.md

 It should automatically open a browser window with the lab environment, but if not, the console output will show the URL you should use.

+> **Tip:** If you accidentally close this browser window, just use the same link to reopen it.

 ## Tutorial Modules

 The rest of this information can also be found in the [Overview](./Overview.ipynb) notebook.

 This directory contains files for setting up your environment (`README.md` - this file, `environment.yml`, and `requirements.txt`), which were discussed above, and the Apache license file (`LICENSE`).

 The `util` directory contains library code used in the notebooks and the `images` directory contains images used in the notebooks.

 Each tutorial _module_ is contained in a dedicated directory.
 Each  [Jupyter](https://jupyterlab.readthedocs.io/en/stable/) notebook in a module is a _lesson_.
 The notebooks follow the naming convention `NN-name.ipynb`, where `NN` is a number that indicates the ordering of lessons.

 > **Note:** If two or more notebooks have the same `NN` number, it indicates they can be studied an arbitrary order.

 Let's discuss the modules. in this project, organized in subdirectories.

 ### Ray Core